arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/10-Basics-of-Modeling/30-Stats/_index.md

 tags:
   - Comparing Means and Proportions
   - Parametric and Non-Parametric Tests
+editor_options:
+  markdown:
+    wrap: 72
 ---

 ![](featured.jpg)

 ## Introduction

 In this set of modules we will explore Sampling, Summary Statistics, Statistical Tests for data.

 # Pedagogical Note

-Common statistical tests are linear models (or: how to teach stats)[\^1], written by Jonas Lindeløv.
+Common statistical tests are linear models (or: how to teach stats)\[^1\], written by Jonas Lindeløv.
 The book beautifully demonstrates how many common statistical tests (such as the t-test, ANOVA and chi-squared) are special cases of the linear model.
 The book also demonstrates that many non-parametric tests, which are needed when